Johnnytoobadman/surfs_up/Surfs_Up_Challenge.md

  - Additional queries are need to  consider the entire year in terms of temperature statistics.
 Why just analyze 2 months?
 Why not analyze each quarter?
 (March, June, September, December).
 The additional information may provide greater insight as to the temperature variations throughout the year.
 It is not unreasonable to run the analysis on each month of the year.

  - Why are we not looking at precipitation AND temperature throughout the year.
-In prior anaysis (climate-analysis) both precipitation and temperature statistics were barcharted.
-A similar analysis needes to be performed showing both temperature and precipitation in the same chart.
+In a prior analysis (climate-analysis) both precipitation and temperature statistics were barcharted.
+A similar analysis needs to be performed showing both temperature and precipitation in the same chart.

  - Scatter plots should be considered to better understand the incidence and quantity of precipitation throughout the year to show to the investors.